September 11 attacks: Military operations

+An Army National Guard soldier and an FDNY firefighter searching debris at the World Trade Center site on September 18, 2001.

 At 2:40 pm on September 11, Secretary of Defense Donald Rumsfeld was issuing orders to his aides to look for evidence of Iraqi involvement.
 According to notes taken by senior policy official Stephen Cambone, Rumsfeld asked for, "Best info fast.
 Judge whether they are good enough to hit S.H. at the same time.
-Not only OBL".
+Not only OBL."
+Hours after the attacks, New York Governor George Pataki mobilized elements of the New York National Guard and ordered them to lower Manhattan.
+By nightfall, soldiers from the 42nd Infantry Division arrived at the WTC site and established a security perimeter around the piles of rubble that had once been the WTC complex.
+The 42nd Division later assumed command of the New York National Guard joint task force for response and recovery in lower Manhattan.

+The District of Columbia Air National Guard's 113th Wing at Andrews Air Force Base was not part of the North American Aerospace Defense Command (NORAD) network tasked with domestic airspace monitoring.
+Following a direct inquiry to the Secret Service regarding airspace restrictions, the Secret Service bypassed the standard military chain of command to request an immediate fighter scramble from the White House.

+Lt.
+Col. Marc Sasseville and 1st Lt.
+Heather Penney scrambled their F-16s without ammunition or live missiles, operating under ad-hoc orders to protect the capital using whatever force necessary—including intentional mid-air ramming maneuvers if United Airlines Flight 93 threatened the U.S. Capitol or White House.
+Later that afternoon, these air defense patrols over Washington, D.C., and New York City were formalized under the newly launched Operation Noble Eagle.

 In a meeting at Camp David on September 15 the Bush administration rejected the idea of attacking Iraq in response to the September 11 attacks.
-Nonetheless, they later invaded the country with allies, citing "Saddam Hussein's support for terrorism".
+Nonetheless, they later invaded the country with allies, citing "Saddam Hussein's support for terrorism."
 At the time, as many as seven in ten Americans believed the Iraqi president played a role in the 9/11 attacks.
 Three years later, Bush conceded that he had not.